Whoaa512/starred/README.md

 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [justadudewhohacks/face-api.js](https://github.com/justadudewhohacks/face-api.js) - JavaScript API for face detection and face recognition in the browser and nodejs with tensorflow.js
 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
-- [salsita/node-pg-migrate](https://github.com/salsita/node-pg-migrate) - Node.js database migration management for Postgresql
+- [salsita/node-pg-migrate](https://github.com/salsita/node-pg-migrate) - Node.js database migration management for PostgreSQL
 - [lucasconstantino/graphql-apq](https://github.com/lucasconstantino/graphql-apq) - :dart: Automatic persisted queries (APQ) for any GraphQL server.
 - [laobubu/HyperMD](https://github.com/laobubu/HyperMD) - A WYSIWYG Markdown Editor for browsers.
 Break the Wall between writing and previewing.
 - [facebook/flipper](https://github.com/facebook/flipper) - A desktop debugging platform for mobile developers.